 At its root, the flame or the light serves as a visual cue to relax and reflex.

-When you light your prayer candle before bed, blow it out before you find yourself getting too tired.
+When you light your prayer candle before bed, blow it out before you get tired.

-If you find yourself enjoying the light and the image, at least put up and away where it’s safe, and it’s unlikely to get knocked over.
+If you find yourself enjoying the light and the image, at least put it up and away where it’s safe and it’s unlikely to get knocked over.

 Get into a contemplative mindset